Badgie/spotirec/README.md

 </p>

 # Spotirec
-Script that creates a playlist of recommendations based on the user's top artists or tracks, or genres extracted from top artists.
-A sort of Discover Weekly on demand.
+A CLI that can creates a playlist of recommendations based on the user's top artists or tracks, or genres extracted from top artists with various parameters - a sort of Discover Weekly on demand.
+Also includes functionality for various other Spotify-related actions, such as saving the currently playing track.

 ## Table of Contents
 - [Installation](#installation)